New emissions pledges barely affect global heating: UN

 UN Climate Change said last week that countries' renewed NDCs -- updated every five years under the Paris agreement -- would see emissions climb 13.7 percent by 2030 before sharply declining thereafter.

-To keep in line with 1.5C, those emissions must instead fall 45 percent by then.
+To keep in line with 1.5C, emissions must instead fall 45 percent by then.

+International Energy Agency executive director Fatih Birol said last week if all the pledges were implemented in full and if nations swiftly slashed their emissions then heating could be limited to as much as 1.8C.

 "We are not where we need to be and we need to step up with much more action," said UNEP executive director Inger Andersen.